 An organization has many excel reports, databases stored in a variety of software applications.
 If the top management wants an information framing from the consolidated data stored in excel or other applications, one has to import them from each application and then prepare a consolidated worksheet, and then turn that data into the format which is comfortable to the management.

 I will give you one practical example.
-Let's take a small startup consists of 250 employees.
+Let's take a small startup consisting of 250 employees.
 CEO wants to know those employees who are working for last hours and accomplishing the tasks on every Monday.

-There is a Scrum Master who would present the final worksheet to the CEO on every Monday.
+There is a Scrum Master who would present the final worksheet to the CEO every Monday.
 The Scrum master assigns PMO Team to collect and prepare the data.
 PMO will further prepare a daily tracker and send it to every employee to fill and submit by EOD.
-The data is then consolidated and produces into final information giving employees working more than 8 hours and completing above 85% of the task.
+The data is then consolidated and produced into final information giving employees working more than 8 hours and completing above 85% of the task.